srerickson/recounting-algs/cfp.md

 - Resources for addressing emerging aspects of information and digital  literacy related to machine learning and artificial intelligence.
 - Projects that reframe core values and practices (such as access and literacy) in light of work from critical algorithm studies.

-Invited symposium participants will present their proposals (in draft or prototype form) and engage in workshop activities to refine and develop them using constructive input from the group.
-Workshopped projects will be shared as an online resource following the symposium.
+Invited workshop participants will present their proposals (in draft or prototype form) and engage in workshop activities to refine and develop them using constructive input from the group.
+Workshopped projects will be shared as an online resource following the workshop.

+### Submissions

 Submissions should include a project abstract (500-word max) and bio (50 word max) for each presenter.
 If submitting with co-authors, please limit the group to no more than three presenters.
-Please submit all materials via email [recountingalgs@gmail.com](recountingalgs@gmail.com) by January 17, 2020.
+Please submit all materials via email <recountingalgs@gmail.com> by January 17, 2020.
 Successful applicants will be notified of acceptance by February 7, 2020.
-Email [recountingalgs@gmail.com](recountingalgs@gmail.com) with additional additional questions.
+Email <recountingalgs@gmail.com> with additional additional questions.

+### Keynotes

+Keynote speakers will be announced in the coming weeks.
+Check back soon!

 ### Coordinators